 On any business day, an Authorized Participant may place an order with the Trustee to create one or more Baskets.
-For purposes of processing both purchase and redemption orders, a "business day" means any day other than a day: (1) when the NYSE is closed for regular trading or (2), if the order requires the receipt or delivery, or the confirmation of receipt or delivery, of gold in the United Kingdom or in some other jurisdiction on a particular day, (A) when banks are authorized to close in the United Kingdom or in such other jurisdiction or when the London gold market is closed or (B) when banks in the United Kingdom or in such other requires the execution or completion of procedures which cannot be executed or completed by the close of the business day.
-Purchase orders must be placed by 4:00 PM or the close of regular trading on the NYSE, whichever is earlier.
+For purposes of processing both purchase and redemption orders, a "business day" means any day other than a day: (1) when NYSE Arca is closed for regular trading or (2), if the order requires the receipt or delivery, or the confirmation of receipt or delivery, of gold in the United Kingdom or in some other jurisdiction on a particular day, (A) when banks are authorized to close in the United Kingdom or in such other jurisdiction or when the London gold market is closed or (B) when banks in the United Kingdom or in such other jurisdiction are, or the London gold market is, not open for a full business day and the transaction requires the execution or completion of procedures which cannot be executed or completed by the close of the business day.
+Purchase orders must be placed by 4:00 PM or the close of regular trading on NYSE Arca, whichever is earlier.
 The day on which the Trustee receives a valid purchase order is the purchase order date.